 - Integrate with other systems and applications for a more efficient workflow

 - ...and much more

 We will discuss these tools and ways of working in the next topics.

 At the core of the system lies Assets Server which takes care of almost all of the functionality available such as security (granting or denying users access to assets), a search engine, file processing (generating thumbnails and previews, extracting and embedding metadata and extracting full text for indexing) and file versioning.

-To allow integration with other systems and easy re-use of content a RESTful API is available.
+To integrate with other systems and easily re-use content, a RESTful API is available.

 A number of customizable plug-ins can be configured to perform automation or to extend client functionality.